nih-cfde/organization/CommunicationManagementHelp.md

  list created by the onboarding form
  - CFDE Everyone: Everyone has edit access to this drive.
 It contains the bulk of CFDE files and is the main place for collaboration
- - CFDE Steering: This is a restricted access folder for budgets, high level reports and other documents intended soley for communication between PIs and the NIH

  **All interactions in the CFDE Google Drives are bound by the [CFDE Code of Conduct](./CODEOFCONDUCT.md).**

  **All documents in the CFDE Google Drive spaces are assumed to be under the [CFDE License](./LICENSE.md) unless another license is specified in the document.**